About us

 Inland Block Media was created to shine a spotlight on the voices, stories, and talent that make the Inland Empire and surrounding communities unique.
 From artists and entrepreneurs to local businesses and cultural leaders, our mission is simple: document the movement, amplify the people, and preserve the stories shaping our region.

-Founder Kyle Carignan grew up in the Inland Empire, moving around often and experiencing the region from multiple perspectives — especially while living in Highland, Redlands, Mentone, Yucaipa, and Calimesa.
+Kyle grew up in the Inland Empire, moving around often and experiencing the region from multiple perspectives — especially while living in Highland, Redlands, Mentone, Yucaipa, and Calimesa.
 That upbringing created a deep connection to the community and a strong appreciation for the diverse people, cultures, and stories that exist throughout the IE.

 From 2015 to 2017, Kyle worked at Katz Alley/Clash City Station, where he advanced through several roles starting as a bouncer, then serving as a stage manager, and eventually becoming part of the ownership team.
 When Katz Alley and Clash City Station dissolved in 2017, Kyle became a part owner of the newly established Clash City Entertainment.
 Since then, he has remained actively involved in the company, gaining extensive experience in live event production, artist relations, talent development, promotions, and grassroots entertainment throughout Southern California.